-Purchases for \$25,000.00 or more
+Purchases for \$25,000.00 or more require a formal bid process.
+See latest Issuance from OWD.

-Require a formal advertised competitive bid process.
-Consult with immediate supervisor before Proceeding SE WDB will implement the following process according to Uniform Guidance 2 CFR 200.318.
+SE WDB will implement the following process according to Uniform Guidance 2 CFR 200.318.

 - 1. Complete description of the item(s) will be presented to the SE WDB Board / Committee for approval; - 2.
 Approval request submitted to state, federal or private funding source - 3.
 Complete description of the item(s) to be purchased will be posted on SE WDB website and conventional media outlets; - 4.
 Once bids are received the SE WDB Board, Committee or Administrative Staff will choose a vendor offering minimal cost conducive for meeting program needs.